shariq1989/cookbook/content/recipe/Cinnamon_Rolls.md

 #### Can I freeze cinnamon rolls?

 I do not recommend freezing already baked rolls unless you bake them and leave the frosting off of them.
-What I do is, make two batches; I bake one and freeze the other for quick baking next time.
+I often make two batches instead; I bake one and then freeze the other rolls for quick baking next time.
 To freeze, all you have to do is gather the rolls together and wrap them tightly in Saran wrap, then place them into a freezer-safe bag.
 The rolls will keep for up to 2 months.
 When you're ready to eat, let them defrost in the refrigerator overnight.
-Prepare the icing, warm your cinnamon rolls in the microwave for 1 minute, and enjoy.
+Prepare the icing, warm your cinnamon rolls in the oven according to the baking instructions, and enjoy.

+### DIRECTIONS: STEP-BY-STEP

+1. Preheat the oven to 425 degrees and combine the ingredients for the filling in a small bowl.
+Mix well and set aside.

+2. In a large bowl, add all of the dry ingredients: flour, sugar, baking powder, baking soda, and salt.
+Set aside.

+3. Whisk the buttermilk and melted butter in a separate bowl, and then pour the mixture into the middle of the reserved dry ingredients.
+Combine until the dough comes forms.
+Do not overmix.
+Knead the dough and form a ball.

+4. On a lightly floured surface, roll the ball into a rectangle.
+Cover it with the reserved filling, leaving some room on all four sides of the dough.
+Sprinkle it lightly with cinnamon and roll it up into a tube.
+Slightly trim the ends and cut into even slices, about 10.

+5.Prepare a baking dish with butter or spray and then fill it with the rolls.
+6. Brush the tops of the cinnamon rolls with the remaining melted butter and bake for 17 minutes.
+This cooking time is for high elevation; adjust the time for lower elevation.

+7. While the rolls are baking, let's make the icing.
+Using a hand mixer, blend the softened butter, then add the vanilla.
+Slowly stir in the powdered sugar until smooth, and then whisk in the milk.
+Set aside.

+8. Retrieve the cinnamon rolls from the oven, allow them to cool for 5 minutes and then drizzle them with the frosting.